chavarera/PythonScript/Basic/VariableAndDataTypes.md

 ```
 here we don’t need to write int as data type

-Example for character variable definition
+Example of character variable definition
 ```python
 #In c Program
 char var=’A’;